The past and future 20-years endeavor for discovering origins of ultra-high energy cosmic rays -- Rapporteur's summary of cosmic ray indirect --: Acknowledgements

 \section{Acknowledgements}

-I would like to thank (in alphabetical order) ALPACA, CORSIKA 8, CRAFFT, EEE, FAST, GRAND, GRAPES-3, HAWC, H.E.S.S., IceCube, JEM-EUSO, KASCADE-Grande, KM3Net, LHAASO, LHCf, MAGIC, NUSES, Pierre Auger, POEMMA, RNO-G, TAIGA, Telescope Array and Tibet AS$\gamma$ collaborations for presenting their latest results in the CRI sessions.
+I would like to thank (in alphabetical order) ALPACA, ANITA, CORSIKA, CRAFFT, CREDO, EEE, FAST, GCOS, GRAND, GRAPES-3, GROWTH, HAWC, H.E.S.S., IceCube, JEM-EUSO, KASCADE-Grande, KM3Net, LAGO, LHAASO, LHCf, LOFAR, MAGIC, NO$\nu$A, NUSES, Pierre Auger, POEMMA, RHICf, RNO-G, SKA, Super-Kamiokande, SWGO, TAIGA, Telescope Array and Tibet AS$\gamma$ collaborations for presenting their latest results in the CRI sessions.
 I would like to express special thanks to Foteini Oikonomou and Sara Tomita for valuable discussions regarding theory and phenomenology.
 I would like to thank Fraser Bradfield for carefully reading and polishing the proceedings.
 Finally I deeply appreciate all of the scientists and students who I met and had discussions with at ICRC2023.
 Without your cooperation, this proceedings would not have been possible.
 I am looking forward to seeing you again at upcoming ICRCs.